tanishqmotke/TNT-Counselors-Website/README_PLEASE.md

 Hello ,
-The Website is not responsive so make sure your browser screen in full in width.
+The Website is non responsive so make sure your browser screen in full in width.
 Thank you.